Learning Disability Today

 This follows the news from early November that the number of nurses qualifying as district nurses in the UK has fallen by more than 10% over the past year, the first time the number of nurses qualifying as specialist practitioners has fallen in five years.

-The independent NHS Pay Review Body has warned this expanding workforce gap could persist until 2027 unless immediate action is taken, jeopardising quality patient care for the coming decade.
-A parliamentary petition driving for nursing bursaries to be reinstated in England has reached 52,000 signatures at the time of writing.
+The independent NHS Pay Review Body has warned that this expanding workforce gap could persist until 2027 unless immediate action is taken, jeopardising quality patient care for the coming decade.
+A parliamentary petition calling for nursing bursaries to be reinstated in England has reached 52,000 signatures at the time of writing.

 Is the bursary really that essential?